stungkit/labelbox/custom-interfaces/README.md

 subscription.unsubscribe();
 ```

+### Limited Support
-Custom editor does not support quality settings (Consensus and Benchmarks) and review metrics (no consensus score or Benchmark will be calculated).
+Custom editor does not support quality settings (Consensus and Benchmarks) and review metrics (no consensus score or benchmarks will be calculated).